etijskens/dpvssp/README.md

      float64 | (100000000,) | 0.0724   | 1.38e+09 |
      float32 | (100000000,) | 0.0308   | 3.24e+09 | 2.35

-See [this stackoverflow issue](https://stackoverflow.com/questions/77028828/why-are-numpy-operations-with-float32-significantly-faster-than-float64), as to why numpy exponention is not faster in single precision.
+See [this stackoverflow issue](https://stackoverflow.com/questions/77028828/why-are-numpy-operations-with-float32-significantly-faster-than-float64), as to why numpy exponentation is not faster in single precision.

 On Vaughan compute nodes the results are similar with the notable exception that now SP exponentiation is around 5 times faster than DP exponentiation.
 This suggests that SP exponentiation is vectorised and DP exponentiation not.